Web Analytics Made Easy - Statcounter

 In Unexpected Places?

-New Zealand Native Palm Tree
+Why New Zealand Has a Native Palm Tree

 The Nīkau palm is the only palm tree that originally sprung up in New Zealand.
 Its species name is Rhopalostylis sapida.
 Nīkau is a Maori word describing palm tree leaves.

-Most of the country is temperate with warm summers, according to the Köppen climate types.
+Most of the country is temperate with warm summers, according to Köppen climate types.
 Temperatures in winter months, through most areas don't get below freezing.

 Nikau Palm trees in New ZealandThe Nīkau Palm Tree is Found on Both North & South & Offshore Islands of New Zealand

 Mountainous areas get snowfall.
 High peaks have snow all or most of the year.
-You won't see the native New Zealand palm there.
+You won't see the native New Zealand palm there!

 Some say New Zealand has a subtropical climate in upper areas of North Island.
 You'll know that's not accurate, going by climate science.